kiranshila/Doplarr/README.md

 ### Caveats

 I wanted a clean app for the sole purpose of requesting movies/TV shows.
-I personally didn't need Siri, Overseerr, or Ombi integration - so those are missing in this bot (for now).
+I personally didn't need Siri or Ombi integration - so those are missing in this bot.
+If you need Ombi support, I suggest you check out Overseerr instead.
 There is only a boolean permission (role gated) for who has access to the bot, nothing fancy.

 If any of these don't suit your fancy, check out [Requestrr](https://github.com/darkalfx/requestrr)

-Please consider this software "beta enough" as some of the error handling is pretty rough around the edges - however I've been using this for a bit now on my own server without any issues, but of course your mileage may vary.

 ### Screenshots